UnidentifiedX/iEMB-Mobile/README.md

 - Star announcements
 - ...and view them
 - Search announcements
+- Save announcements locally
+- Reply to messages
 - And more features to come!

 *Planned Features...*
-- Replying to messages
-- Saving announcements locally
 - Pinch-to-zoom on images
 - Swipe to mark as read